sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 Next, the driver needs to explore how far it can mangle each loop before the results become unacceptable (remember, here that means with error under 50%).
 The driver iteratively perforates each candidate loop with a set of possible perforation rates—for this example, 2, 3, 5.
-More concretely, the driver invokes a second LLVM pass, `LoopPerforationPass`, that finds canonical induction variables and replaces them with constants multiplied by the desired rate.
+More concretely, the driver invokes the second LLVM pass, `LoopPerforationPass`, that finds canonical induction variables and replaces them with constants multiplied by the desired rate.
 For our toy example, conceptually this means changing the loop increment expression from:

 ```